noynaert/act311spring2019/Week_00_--_Review_of_PHP_and_Stuff/000_SettingUpForPHP.md

 ## Purposes of these reviews

-* We will need a little PHP
+* We will need a little PHP in ACT 311
 * Some concepts are common to all programming languages
   * functions, methods, subroutines
   * scope